 Digital publishing has impacted the traditional bookselling model, but it is key for bookstores/businesses to be flexible.
 Being open to changing with the times is what will help La Casa Azul Bookstore stay open and be the place in El Barrio where convergence occurs, where people come together to discuss ideas, share information, meet artists and authors.
 What digital platform offers that?

-You can follow La Casa Azul Bookstore on Twitter @LaCasaAzulBooks, visit them on the web, or call them at (212) 426-2626.subscribe to Ploughshares?
+You can follow La Casa Azul Bookstore on Twitter @LaCasaAzulBooks, visit them on the web, or call them at (212) 426-2626.Might we be so bold as to suggest that you subscribe to Ploughshares?